 Mr. Ngo earned his Juris Doctor degree from the University of California, Hastings College of the Law, where he was elected president of the Associated Students.
 In law school he clerked for the California Attorney General’s Energy Task Force, which investigated conduct by power generators and traders.
 He earned a Master of Public Policy from Georgetown University and a Bachelor of Arts degree from University of California, Los Angeles.
 After college, he received the Jesse M. Unruh Assembly Fellowship, serving as staff to the State Assembly Budget Committee.

-Mr. Ngo is a member of the Asian American Bar Association of the Bay Area, and previously co-chaired its Civil Rights Committee.
-He is also an active supporter of the Asian Women's Shelter.
+Mr. Ngo serves on the Board of Governors for the University of California, Hastings College of the Law Alumni Association.
+Mr. Ngo is also a member of the Asian American Bar Association of the Bay Area and an active supporter of the Asian Women's Shelter.

 Mr. Ngo received the Next Generation Champion Award from Coleman Advocates for Children and Youth and the Policy Innovation Award from the San Francisco Family Support Network for his leadership on the Board of Trustees of the San Francisco Community College District.